-Paragraph E.2: Extract from a Communication Dated 22 November 1957 from S. Shoombe and 100 other Ovambo to the Secretary-General of the United Nations 1
+Paragraph E.2: Extract from a Communication Dated 22 November 1957 from S. Shoombe and 100 other Ovambo to the Secretary-General of the United Nations 1 position on a par with that obtaining in the Police Zone 2.

 97. Respondent has already dealt with the difficulties experienced in extending education in Ovamboland and in raising the standard of teaching in that area.